Specialty Podcast: How Internet of Things (IoT) Relates to Cyber Exposures

 Steve Shappell, Alliant Claims and Legal, and David Finz, Alliant Cyber Claims, discuss the often misunderstood IoT and how it relates to cyber exposures.
 The broad range of connected devices including cameras, thermostats, wearable monitors, medical devices, large-scale monitoring and detection services, just to name a few, creates a myriad of connection points for hackers leaving corporate networks vulnerable.

 Welcome to a special edition of Alliant Specialty Podcast, Cyber Awareness Month with Steve Shappell and David Finz.

 Steve Shappell (00:11):

-Hello, and welcome to an Alliant Specialty Cyber Awareness Month podcast.
+Hello, and welcome to the Alliant Specialty Cyber Awareness Month podcast.
 Today, I have on with me David Finz, who heads up our legal and claims cyber response.
 David, welcome.
-One of the things we want to talk about today, as part of this Cyber Awareness Month, is rather interesting, and I think misunderstood, or less understood, IoT, can you talk a little bit about what IoT is and how it relates to cyber exposures generally in the marketplace as we view them?
+One of the things we want to talk about today, as part of this Cyber Awareness Month, is the rather interesting, and I think misunderstood, or less understood, IoT.
+Can you talk a little bit about what IoT is and how does it relate to cyber exposures generally in the marketplace as we view them?

 Davis Finz (00:47):

 Sure.
 First of all, thanks for having me on Steve.
 The IoT or "internet of things" is a concept that broadly describes the proliferation of technology becoming embedded in other devices that we don't normally think of as part of a computer network, right?
 This could include smart appliances, medical diagnostic equipment, self-driving vehicles, and what the concern is, is that we are increasing the attack surface for threat actors to come in and wreak havoc with these devices, because as convenient as they are, as much as they improve our lives, there is the potential there for bodily injury and property damage as a result of a compromise to the security of the networks that this technology relies upon to operate.